Create a Website Account - Manage notification subscriptions, save form progress and more.

 The CCPD offers a complimentary home vacation check to residents in Creve Coeur.
 If you will be traveling longer then 30 days, your house will be checked once a week.
 All vacations less then 30 days will have the house checked every other day.

 In an effort to reduce possible victimization associated with in-person transaction associated with online transaction, the Creve Coeur Police Department encourages residents to complete the finalized transaction on our parking lot or in our lobby.
 These transactions can be completed between the hours of 8:00 a.m. and 6:00 p.m., seven days a week.
 Learn more about our exchange location.

 The Crime Prevention office is responsible for coordinating most of the presentations and classes offered to residents.
-View our Calendar of Events or contact the Crime Prevention Office at (314) 442-2075 for more information.
+View our Crime Prevention page for upcoming events or contact the Crime Prevention Office at 314-442-2075 for more information.

 The Public Works Department will remove a dead animal from the street only, not from residential property.
 Residents will have to call a private service or bag the animal and place in the trash for collection on their regular service day by Republic Services.